 The simple answer is that we must learn to think, but we can’t stop there.
 We must learn to think about our thinking.
 That’s when cognitive learning comes into place.

 Cognition (thinking) is the mental action or process of acquiring knowledge and understanding through thought, experience, and the senses.

-Metacognition (thinking about thinking) is awareness and understanding of one’s own thought processes.
+Metacognition (thinking about thinking) is awareness and understanding of one’s own thought or mental processes.

 Table of Contents